The Five Greatest Tour de France Champions

 5) Lance Armstrong

 One of the most polarizing figures in all of sports, Lance Armstrong broke the record for Tour victories after winning 7 consecutive yellow jerseys between 1999 and 2005.
 His inspiring story of beating stage 3 testicular cancer made Armstrong the biggest name in cycling history.
 He even created a fashion and charity revolution by popularizing the ‘Livestrong bracelet.”
 After years of denying accusations of doping and performance enhancing drug use, The U.S. Anti-Doping Agency’s investigation into Armstrong left him stripped of all titles after 1998, including all of his Tour de France victories.
 He would admit in 2013 that he did use PEDs throughout his 7 straight championship races.
+Those titles were never re-assigned, as many of his top rivals were also doping during those years.

 Despite the damage Armstrong caused to the sport in the long run, he did bring the Tour de France back to the forefront of the international stage and raised over $500 million dollars to help support cancer survivors.
 History will remember both the good and bad of Armstrong’s career, but it’s difficult for us to list him any higher than 5th.